sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 type ExtractParams = FileDefinition & DocumentType & Options;
 ```

-See the following table for more information
+See the following table for more information:

 | key                 | value                                                | description                                                  |
 | ------------------- | ---------------------------------------------------- | ------------------------------------------------------------ |